 speaker

 Dr. Cedric Francois

-Thank you, Byron.
-I will hand it over to David to speak about kind of the trends moving forward and what we expect and how we're working on that.
+Thank you, Biren.
+I will hand it over to David to speak about kind of the trends moving forward and what to expect and how we're working on that.
 But I think it's important for you to remember that when a physician administers a sample to a patient, they make significantly less revenue than if they actually administer a commercial injection to a patient.
 And what that indicates to you, and I think this is important, is that physicians care deeply about patients.
 They care about following up the treatment.
-They care about bringing new patients on it, even if that patient is not able to pay that co-pay, the physicians are trying to find ways to still treat these patients.
-And remember again, this probably affects up to as much as 20% of the patient's population.
-Now, the goal moving forward is how are we going to switch as much as possible from samples to commercial and they will
+They care about bringing new patients on it, even if that patient is not able to pay that co-pay. that physicians are trying to find ways to still treat these patients.
+And remember, again, this probably affects as much as 20% of the patient's population.
+Now, the goal moving forward is how are we going to switch as much as possible from samples to commercial and they will speak briefly to that.

+speaker